nausher/emacs-everywhere/README.md

 emacs-everywhere
 ================

 A Script to make the most useful EMACS editing features like (Kill-ring, transpose, select till end of sentence etc) in all Applications in Windows.
+Without changing/conflicting with regularly used Windows Shortcuts such as Ctrl+C / Ctrl+V.

 Installation
 ============